sydsailors/smart-store-sydney/SET_UP_PROJECT.md

 ---

-## Task 2.7.
+## Step 2.7.
 Personalize Project Files

 After verifying that the starter project works correctly, start to customize it.